newsnowlabs/docker-ingress-routing-daemon/README.md

 The way it works is as follows.

-On load-balancing nodes:
+For load-balancing nodes:

-1. Inhibit Docker Swarm's SNAT rule
+1. Inhibit Docker Swarm's SNAT rule (for all traffic, or for specified TCP and UDP traffic, depending on command line arguments)
 2. Add a firewall rule that sets the TOS byte within outgoing IP packets, destined for a service container in the ingress network, to the node's `NODE_ID`.
 The `NODE_ID` is determined by the final byte of the node's IP within the ingress network.

-On service container nodes:
+For service container nodes:

-1. Monitor for newly-launched service containers, and when a new container is seen, add firewall and routing rules within the container's namespace that implement the following.
+1. Monitor for newly-launched service containers, and when a new container is seen, if the ingress network is found, add firewall and routing rules within the container's namespace that implement the following.
 2. Map the TOS value on any incoming packets to a connection mark, using the same value.
 3. Map any connection mark on reverse path traffic to a firewall mark on the individual packets
 4. Create a custom routing table for each load-balancing node/TOS value/connection mark value/firewall mark value.
 5. Select which custom routing table to use, according to the firewall mark on the outgoing packet.

-The daemon must be run on both load-balancer nodes and nodes running service containers, but its configuration must be tailored in advance with the `NODE_ID` of all expected load-balancer nodes.
+The daemon must be run on both load-balancer nodes and nodes running service containers, but the ingress network IPs of all nodes intended to be used as load-balancers must be specified using `--ingress-gateway-ips` as a launch-time argument.

 N.B.
 Following production testing, for performance reasons the daemon also performs the following configuration within the ingress network namespace: